 - You can mute/unmute your camera by clicking on the Camera button.

 - By clicking on the Participants button, you can see who else is in the meeting with you.

-- By clicking Participants, you can also answer basic yes/no questions, as well as raise your hand (digitally) to the teacher.
+- By clicking Participants, you can also answer basic yes/no questions, and raise your hand (digitally) to the teacher.

-- Dress professionally, the way you would in a classroom.
+- Dress appropriately, the way you would in a classroom.